B2B Brand Messaging: Key Elements, Examples, and Expert Tips

 Brands often forget that it’s still people behind the businesses they market to.
 We usually hear about the appeal to emotion in B2C messaging, but it’s also vital in B2B communication.

-Remember that it’s people who make decisions for their companies, and they will be impacted by how they feel about your brand, too.
+Remember that it’s people who make decisions for their companies, and they will be impacted by their perception of the brand, too.

 Delivering a Generic Message